Understanding Acupuncture

 How is acupuncture done?

-The practice of acupuncture involves placing a hair-thin needle into the skin on specific meridian points throughout the body.
+The practice of acupuncture involves inserting a hair-thin needle into the skin at specific meridian points throughout the body.
 The goal of acupuncture is to relieve a condition or symptom, such as pain.
-Scientific studies have confirmed the effectiveness of some conditions.
+Scientific studies have confirmed the effectiveness of acupuncture for some conditions.

 During the session, the therapist will conduct a brief consultation about the reported conditions and examine the body for areas that react to acupuncture.
 Disposable needles are tapped into the skin and manually inserted deeper until a pressure or ache occurs.
 The needles may remain in the position for a few minutes or up to 20 minutes.